OfficeDev/open-xml-docs/docs/how-to-set-a-custom-property-in-a-word-processing-document.md

     Imports DocumentFormat.OpenXml.VariantTypes
 ```
 The sample code also includes an enumeration that defines the possible
 types of custom properties.
-The <span
-class="keyword">SetCustomProperty</span> method requires that you supply
+The **SetCustomProperty** method requires that you supply
 one of these values when you call the method.

 ```csharp